nodejs/node/doc/guides/collaborator-guide.md

   * Regressions that happen right before a release, or reported soon after.

 To propose fast-tracking a pull request, apply the `fast-track` label.
-Then add a comment that Collaborators can upvote.
+Then add a comment that collaborators can upvote.

 If someone disagrees with the fast-tracking request, remove the label.
 Do not fast-track the pull request in that case.

-The pull request can be fast-tracked if two Collaborators approve the fast-tracking request.
-To land, the pull request itself still needs two Collaborator approvals and a passing CI.
+The pull request can be fast-tracked if two collaborators approve the fast-tracking request.
+To land, the pull request itself still needs two collaborator approvals and a passing CI.

 Collaborators can request fast-tracking of pull requests they did not author.
 In that case only, the request itself is also one fast-track approval.
 Upvote